How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 Seasonally adjusted, 3-month moving average.
 Shaded area shows the COVID-19 recession period.

-The reality: graduation doesn't come with a guaranteed job.
-Many students graduate without offers and spend their summer (or longer) searching.
+Graduation doesn't come with a guaranteed job.
+Many students graduate without offers and spend their summer — or longer — searching.

 The underemployment rate is defined as the share of graduates working in jobs that typically do not require a college degree.